 It is friendly and easy on the hand, especially if you’re coupling with a gimbal.
 It’s got a very smooth focus ring.

 That’s the main reason I love it; if you open it up, you will see it’s got a blue rubber gasket.

-So does that help with winter seeding?
-It’s not going to be waterproof, but it’s going to be pretty well splash-proof, and I love those gasket seals.
+It won’t be waterproof, but it will be pretty well splash-proof, and I love those gasket seals.

-It does suffer a tiny bit from vignetting, such as being careful, but it’s straightforward, fixed lighting, enabling profile corrections, and it will be set in less than half a second.
+It does suffer a bit from vignetting, such as being careful, but it’s straightforward, fixed lighting, enables profile corrections, and will be set in less than half a second.

 As I said, the autofocus is top-notch; I loved using it.

-If you move away from one subject matter and move back over, it’s lovely smooth graduation straight on.
+If you move away from one subject matter and move back over, it’s a lovely, smooth graduation straight on.